Skip to content

 Which inputs matter most

 You enter Amount Needed, Mortgage Rate, Mortgage Remaining Term, Personal Loan Rate, and Personal Loan Term.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.
+Flipping each value past a round threshold shows which input moves the result most.

 What's happening under the hood